targendaz2/Mac-Set-Default-Apps/README.md

 * --version: Print the current version of MSDA

 ### Set Command Usage
-**Note:** The computer will need to be restarted after using the `set` command in order to apply the changes

 **Note:** The `set` command must be run with administrative privileges

 ```